 So I removed the veneer on the one side, and the veneer on the backside of the door as well.

-Some of it came off really easily with just my scraper, but for the really stuck on parts, I called in reinforcements to get it off.
+Some of it came off really easily with just my scraper, but for the really stuck-on parts, I called in reinforcements to get it off.

 Then I wood filled, scuff sanded the whole buffet, vacuumed off the dust, and wiped it all down with a tack cloth to remove any remaining dust.

-Prime to Prevent Bleedthrough
+Priming Buffet to Prevent Bleedthrough

 One last thing before I could start painting with Behr chalk paint, I primed the buffet with my favorite clear primer (clear shellac) that blocks the wood and stain from bleeding through the paint.

 This is one thing that I definitely never skip on!
+Learn more about the best primers for painting furniture here.

-But especially after removing the veneer from the side and the door, I knew there was a big potential that I could have bleedthrough issues.
+But especially after removing the veneer from the side and the door, I knew there was a big potential that I could have bleed-through issues.
 (See below!)

 So we took the buffet out to the garage and sprayed 2 coats of clear shellac all over the piece, but especially over the door and side of the buffet.
+Then I let the shellac dry overnight.

-Step Two: Paint with Behr Chalk Paint
+Painting A Buffet with Behr Chalk Paint

 I decided to try spraying the Behr chalk paint, so I mixed up the paint and then dumped it through a paint filter and into my paint sprayer container.

+The color I used is this gorgeous olive green called Truly Olive.
 Then I poured a little bit of water into the paint and mixed the water and paint really well.

 I ended up using about half of the quart of paint on this buffet.

-I sprayed a few even, thin coats of the Behr chalk paint all over and inside the buffet and then I let it dry for about an hour or two in between coats.
+I sprayed a few even, thin coats of the Behr chalk paint all over and inside the buffet, and then I let it dry for about an hour or two in between coats.

-When I checked on the paint after the first coat, the back of the door where I had removed the veneer had some bleed through issues still, so I took the door back out to the garage and sprayed it with another 2 coats of shellac to block the stains from coming through the paint.
+When I checked on the paint after the first coat, the back of the door where I had removed the veneer had some bleed-through issues still, so I took the door back out to the garage and sprayed it with another 2 coats of shellac to block the stains from coming through the paint.

 After the shellac was dry, I brought the door back in to finish spraying everything with a couple of coats.